Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** All together at the same time.
 **Sentence:** The children ran out all at once when the bell rang.
 **Conversation:**
-A – Did the kids leave the room one by one?
+A – Did the kids leave the room one by one
 B – No, they all left at once.

 ### Word: Alternate